caocscar/ConnectedVehicleDocs/StopSignIntersection.md

+# Stop Sign Intersection Data Nugget Documentation

-# Intersection Queries for Safety Pilot Data
+## Intersection Queries for Safety Pilot Data

 The goal of this query was to pull data to analyze the behavior of drivers approaching stop sign-controlled intersections.
 The following intersections were picked from the Safety Pilot study area: